manbirs/PythonLearning/README.md

 To achieve this, I have created a fictional company called **Alpha Motors**.
 Each assignment is tied with the requirement related to Alpha Motors.

-The assignments are broken in three levels:
+The assignments are broken in three levels and each assignment's title is notated to describe the associate level.
-- Beginner
+- Beginner (B)
-- Intermediate
+- Intermediate (I)
-- Advanced
+- Advanced (A)

-**Happy Learning!**
+**Happy Coding**